Tall Order Fulfilled: Leading through Personal Crisis

 Last year, I stood in front of the caskets of two prolific women.

-On Thursday, February 9, 2023, I sealed the silver, blossom-embroidered vault, gingerly mounted the pulpit, stood at the sacred desk, and delivered the most compelling oratorical masterpiece of my life.
+On Thursday, February 9, 2023, I sealed the silver, blossom-embroidered vault, gingerly mounted the pulpit, stood behind the sacred desk, and delivered the most compelling oratorical masterpiece of my life.

 I eulogized Xavier A. Brooks.